 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-The United States is helping Senegal establish effective and legitimate police, justice, and corrections institutions to improve governance and promote long-term stability.
+Goals: The United States is helping Senegal establish effective and legitimate police, justice, and corrections institutions to improve governance and promote long-term stability.
 INL supports Senegal’s criminal justice sector reforms to improve citizen security and increase transparency and accountability.
 INL law enforcement programming targets efforts to improve road safety and public order management, two security challenges jointly identified by police and community representatives.
-INL activities have been primarily funded through the Trans-Sahara Counterterrorism Partnership (TSCTP).